325 Thach Hall

 Rupali Mishra received her PhD and MA from Princeton University (2010 and 2005, respectively) and her BA from the University of Virginia (2003).
 In 2013-2014 she was a Barbara Thom Fellow at the Huntington Library, and was a short-term fellow at the Folger Shakespeare Library in 2013.
 Her research interests include early modern England, early empire and expansion, and political culture.
 She began teaching in Auburn in fall 2010.
 She is a former holder of a Javits fellowship.

-Dr. Mishra’s book, A Business of State: Commerce, Politics, and the Birth of the East India Company, will appear with Harvard University Press in 2018.
-In the book, she examines the Company as a political body, investigating both the internal life of the Company and its place in the wider English polity, including its relationship with crown, privy council and parliament.
+In her first book, A Business of State: Commerce, Politics, and the Birth of the East India Company (Harvard University Press, 2018), Dr. Mishra examines the Company as a political body, investigating both the internal life of the Company and its place in the wider English polity, including its relationship with crown, privy council and parliament.
 She is particularly interested in the nature of political engagement in the early modern period, and how the needs and requirements of early expansion challenged and transformed English political culture.

-At Auburn, she teaches both World History I and II, as well as a variety of courses on early modern Europe and England, including the 2000-level survey of early modern Europe, a 3000-level course on Elizabeth and her England, a 5000-level course on early modern England, 1485-1688, and graduate seminars on early modern England and early modern political culture.
+At Auburn, she teaches both World History I and II, as well as a variety of courses on early modern Europe and England, including the 2000-level survey of early modern Europe, a 3000-level course on Elizabeth and her England, a 5000-level course on early modern England, 1485-1688, and graduate seminars on early modern England, early modern political culture, and early English expansion.

 - 2010 PhD, Princeton University